VirtualMetric/virtualmetric-doc/installation/install-a-virtualmetric-server.md

 * Setup will require you to type a username and a password, and confirm the password by retyping.
 You will use this username and password to login to the dashboard for the first time.
 The password must be at least 6 characters long.

 {% hint style="info" %}
-Do not forget to write down your user name and password.
+Do not forget to write down your username and password.
 Setup will _not_ remind you these values after it completes.
 {% endhint %}

 {% hint style="warning" %}